space88man/HOWTO-389-DS/Plugins.md

 ## MEP — Managed Entries

-Used to auto-magically create a user private group, a 'posixGroup` object, like how `useradd` works with `USERGROUPS_ENAB yes`.
+Used to auto-magically create a user private group, a `posixGroup` object, like how `useradd` works with `USERGROUPS_ENAB yes`.

 Create the following template: